holonkai/MinamotoNomadYorimasa-bot/README.md

 # MinamotoNomadYorimasa-bot
 bot to help pull up elden ring hacks. data sourced from the big R-E-D-D-I-T

-permissions for reddit dev app
+permissions for reddit dev app or make your own errr